-- Upright or urnlike rosettes of 1- to 3-ft.-long leaves in green to gray-green or olive-green are banded with silver or darker green.
+- Upright or urnlike rosettes of 1- to 3 feet-long leaves in green to gray-green or olive-green are banded with silver or darker green.

 - From the center grows a cluster of rosy pink flower bracts enclosing pale blue flowers that change to deep rose.

 - Another favorite is 'Royal Wine', which forms an open rosette of somewhat leathery, glossy, light green leaves with burgundy-red undersides; it has drooping clusters of orange-and-blue flowers.

-A. pectinata.
-Stiff rosettes up to 3 ft. wide; leaves to 3 in. wide, strongly marked pink or red at bloom time.
-Flowers are whitish and green.
+- Stiff rosettes up to 3 feet wide; leaves to 3 inches wide, strongly marked pink or red at bloom time.

-A. weilbachii.
-Shiny leaves to 2 ft. long, green or suffused with red tones, in rosettes 23 feet wide.
+- Shiny leaves to 2 feet long, green or suffused with red tones, in rosettes 23 feet wide.

 These bromeliads can be grown outdoors in light shade in pots or hanging baskets.
 Just be ready to bring them indoors before a frost.
 Indoors or out, they require a gritty, fast-draining soil such as orchid mix.
 Contrary to popular belief, it's not a good idea to keep the central cup of plants grown indoors filled with water; this often causes rot.
 Instead, water the soil around the plant.
 Let the soil surface go dry to the touch between waterings; mist the foliage of indoor plants frequently.
 Soft leaf tips indicate overwatering; hard tips indicate underwatering.